Willmore obstacle problems under Dirichlet boundary conditions

 We let $\kappa:[-L,L]\to \mathbb{R}$ denote its curvature function in arclength parameterisation,

 its unit tangent and normal, respectively.
 Being a supersolution of the elastica equation means that

 According to Proposition~\ref{theorem:2.11} we know that

 We shall compare $u$ with a suitable solution $w$ of the elastica equation, which is symmetric around $1/2$ and which will be specified later.
 One should have in mind that such a solution is smooth as a curve, it is a graph, but it may have infinite slope and is hence there not a smooth graph.
-At points, where $w$ has infinite slope, the corresponding auxiliary function $V_w$ may have even jump discontinuouties.
+At points where $w$ has infinite slope the corresponding auxiliary function $V_w$ may have even jump discontinuouties.

 In any case we shall assume in $x=1/2$, that $w$ has its maximum and its curvature its minimum there.
-Let $Y$ denote the arclength parameterisation of its graph (which is smooth) with $Y(0)=(1/2, w(1/2))$ and $k,T,N$ denote its curvature function, unit tangent and normal field, respectively. \begin{lemma} Assume that
+Let $Y$ denote the arclength parameterisation of its graph (which is smooth) with $Y(0)=(1/2, w(1/2))$ and $k,T,N$ denote its curvature function, unit tangent and normal field, respectively. \begin{lemma} In the situation just described we assume further that

 Then